 Firstly, many thanks to Rev Chris and to all who worked so hard to produce and enable the presentation of the Choir's Virtual Evensong on Sunday 3 July.
 This is still available for you to participate, on You Tube.
 Now, we are now looking forward to being back at St John's at the start of the Michaelmas Term Watch this space for details of the first Evensong on 13 October.
 Trish them, we can deepen our faith and understanding considerably.
-But, There is so much more I could say about these the book of Genesis and for me it has old Sunday.
-But our lectionary also leaves a stories.
+Finally, we have a top level narrative, the although there are some Old Testament There is so much more I could say about these the book of Genesis and for me it has different levels of narrative is really been a real joy to delve into it each old Sunday.
+But our lectionary also leaves a testament, so that we don't try and lot out.
+So my challenge for you would appropriate it.
+The Old Testament was be to spend some time rereading from Jesus' scriptures, which he knew, and the beginning.
+Take time to dwell in the stories.
 I would love to hear what you discover!
-Homerton Singers The reformed Homerton Singers made a great start last October. Т use the word reformed as membership is now open, not only to students and staff of Homerton College but also the general public.
+Chris Homerton Singers The reformed Homerton Singers made a great start last October. the word reformed as membership is now open, not only to students and staff of Homerton College but also the general public.
 Though many know about this.
 I feel that it is worth repeating as there are always newcomers to the area and of course, dare I say it, there are usually some who missed previous announcements!
-Since last October the choir (50 members) has sung in two Homerton College Music Society Concerts and last March gave a full concert in the church to a large appreciative audience.
-This concert also included three students conducting a guest choir, The Ensemble of Friends.
+Since last October the choir (50 members) has sung in two Homerton College Music Society Concerts and last March gave a full concert in the church to a large appreciative audience. concert also included three students conducting a guest choir, The Ensemble of Friends.
 Then alas, with choirs around the world, we had to stop because of COVID-19.
-Now we have to wait until given the all clear before we restart. but from various can correspondence I have received, we are all 'champing at the bit.'
-For the future I have several ideas such as the choir singing an Evensong in the church as well as giving a combined concert with a local school choir. performing а work together.
-Now seemingly this is an odd time to be welcoming new members when we are not meeting but I believe in being prepared so if you would like to join Homerton Singers please get in touch with me -dcoombes@clara.net Already, during lockdown a soprano has ioined.
+Now we have to wait until given the all clear before we restart. but from various correspondence I have received, we are all 'champing at the bit.'
+For the future I have several ideas such as the choir singing an Evensong in the church as well as giving a combined concert with a local school choir. performing а together.
+Now seemingly this is an odd time to be welcoming new members we are not meeting but I believe in being prepared so if you would like to join Homerton Singers please get in touch with me -dcoombes@clara.net Already, during lockdown a soprano has ioined.
 It means that though there is no singing you will receive up-dates etc from me on a regular basis.
 If you are not a member of Homerton College the subscription in 'normal times' would be £25 pounds per term, but until we meet again membership is free.
 And if you do join you have the opportunity of taking part in the General Musicianship Matters for Choirs that I have devised -and that is also free.
 So I look forward to welcoming new members in these strange times.
+Dr Douglas Coombes.